 When adding efficiency technologies to frozen-food distribution centers, operators often start with low-hanging fruit such as improving the insulation and envelope of the building, plus adding variable speed drives on refrigeration equipment along with LED lighting.
 All of these technologies provide incremental improvements, but even with these technologies the greatest energy hog by far is still the refrigeration system.
 To maintain acceptable temperatures and protect inventory, these systems must run almost 24/7.

 Viking Cold’s Thermal Energy Storage (TES) technology goes beyond incremental efficiency improvements and can reduce energy consumption up to 35% or more in frozen-food DCs.
 TES systems are composed of sealed plastic cells filled with phase change material (PCM), intelligent controls and 24/7 could-based monitoring and reporting software.
-The PCM is installed high inside the distribution center and improves efficiency in three ways.
+The PCM is installed high inside the distribution center and improves efficiency in many ways.
 First, the PCM absorbs up to 85% of the heat infiltration and consolidates the heat at the top of the facility.
-The heat is then more easily removed from the facility, requiring less energy.
-Second, because the PCM absorbs most of the heat, operators can idle off their refrigeration equipment for long periods of time, typically during the day, which results in more runtime in the evenings.
+Second, the PCM transfers heat eight times faster than frozen food so the heat is more easily removed from the facility.
+Third, because the PCM absorbs most of the heat, operators can idle off their refrigeration equipment for long periods of time, typically during the day, which results in more runtime in the evenings.
 The cooler ambient temperatures at these times increase refrigeration efficiency.
 Lastly, rather than running below optimum refrigeration capacity all day, TES allows refrigeration to idle off or run “fully loaded” at its maximum efficiency more often.
+All of these factors result in removing the same amount of heat with fewer kilowatt hours.

 Alternative Energy Plus Storage